mcassagnes/sass-semantic-grid/README.md

-# css-semantic-grid
+# sass-semantic-grid
-Simple css grid system to help you keep your HTML markup semantic-oriented.
+Simple sass grid system to help you keep your HTML markup semantic-oriented.

 #####This is not easy to read
 ```html